-Having shown interest in science and technology at a young age before enrolling in the Science at the University of Lausanne, His Majesty Bhumibol Adulyadej employed his knowledge based on his vision to improve the living conditions of the people, especially for disadvantaged farmers who continue to suffer from shortages of water.
-In 1955, during a visit to the most remote areas in Thailand's Majesty observed how northeastern provinces, His weather conditions cloudy, yet not producing any precipitation.
+Having shown interest in science and technology at a young age before enrolling in the Faculty of Science at the University of Lausanne, His Majesty King Bhumibol Adulyadej employed his knowledge based on his vision to improve the living conditions of the people, especially for disadvantaged farmers who continue to suffer from shortages of water.
+In 1955, during a visit to the most remote areas in Thailand's northeastern provinces, His Majesty observed how weather conditions were cloudy, yet not producing any precipitation.
 The incident marked the beginning of artificial rain making, acknowledged by Thais as the 'Royal Rainmaking Project'.
 His Majesty had realised the feasibility of this project after conducting a series of relevant research on meteorology and weather modification.